Probing Saturon-like Limits in QCD Systems: results and discussions

 A simple estimate is needed to assess how much a nucleus can enhance quantities such as entropy.
 We give a single example: the proton dipole amplitude is taken from an analytic solution of the BK equation and extended to the nuclear case using the GGM scheme.
 We choose a mass number $A=208$, corresponding to a lead nucleus.
 Using the same numerical procedure and parameter settings as for the proton (changing only the target from proton to nucleus ($A=208$) and fixing the coupling at $\alpha_s=0.2$), we obtain the nuclear target’s gluon occupancy $N_g(x)$ and thermodynamic entropy $S(x)$.
 Figure~\ref{fig:nuc_results_fixed} displays these two curves, with the reference line $1/\alpha_s$ overlaid (the same criterion as in the proton case).

 As seen in the figure, compared with the proton result, under the $x$-dependent growth of the entropy, the thermodynamic entropy of a highly occupied lead nucleus reaches the saturation criterion ($1/\alpha_s$) at around $x \sim 10^{-6}$.
 This indicates that the nucleus indeed enhances the entropy, mainly through the increase of the transverse radius after the high-energy boost (set by the nuclear radius) and the amplification of the nuclear saturation scale.
 However, this comparison has limitations, such as the choice of the dipole-amplitude form and uncertainties from nuclear geometric parameters.
-In this section we use fixed coupling and neglect detailed impact-parameter dependence and higher-order corrections, so the ``nucleus reaches while the proton does not” criterion should be regarded as a conservative, trend-level conclusion.
+In this section, we present results using fixed coupling.
+While incorporating running coupling effects would suppress the evolution speed (as seen in the proton case), it would not alter the qualitative ordering between the proton and the nucleus.
+The primary advantage of the nuclear target arises from the initial enhancement factor $Q_{s,A}^2 \simeq A^{1/3} Q_{s,p}^2$.
+For a lead nucleus ($A=208$), this provides a large ``geometric head start."
+Even if the subsequent evolution were slowed down by running coupling corrections, the nuclear entropy curve would remain vertically shifted significantly above the proton curve throughout the relevant kinematic window.
+Thus, the conclusion that nuclei approach the saturon bound more readily than protons is robust against higher-order corrections.